pixelfreak2005/packages_apps_PixelDroidOTA/README.md

 How to use
 ----------
 * Prepare the OTA xml file.
-Use this [template](https://raw.githubusercontent.com/ResurrectionRemix/OTA/master/akhil.xml).
+Use this [template](https://raw.githubusercontent.com/Pixelfreak2005/OTA/nougat-PF/r7plus-N-Pixel.xml).
 * Upload it to your file hosting and create a hot link of it
-* Copy the [ota_conf template](https://raw.githubusercontent.com/ResurrectionRemix/OTA/master/example%20ota_conf) to the root of rr source, as a text file called "ota_conf" (without the quotes)
+* Copy the [ota_conf template](https://raw.githubusercontent.com/Pixelfreak2005/packages_apps_PixelDroidOTA/nougat-PF/examples/ota_conf) to app/src/main/assets folder
-* Template is also in https://raw.githubusercontent.com/ResurrectionRemix/packages_apps_ResurrectionOTA/marshmallow/ota_conf
+  * If you are buiding this app as part of the ROM, you need to copy ota_conf in the android root folder.
+  * The Android.mk will pick it up and copy it to app/src/main/assets folder automatically.
 * Replace the "ota_url" with your OTA xml hot link
-* Check the xml template, and make your own, on your github, and place the resultant link to the raw file in the ota_conf
-* If using the given samples, ota_conf is all setup!
-Else you will have to setup the version checking, etc.

-### Most guys can skip the below part

-Define how ResurrectionOTA should know about the "version".
+* Define how PixelDroidOTA should know about the "version".
 The version must be parseable to a date.
-Usually, the version is a part of a build name.
-For example, the 20150426 in the SlimSaber-bacon-5.0.2-20150426.
+  * Usually, the version is a part of a build name.
+For example, the 20161212 in the PixelDroid-N-v5.8.0-20161212-r7plus.zip
-Adjust the OTA configuration according to your build name on how should ResurrectionOTA parse the version Find a key in build.prop that represents the ResurrectionRemix-M-v5.7.0-20160622-falcon.zip and set it in the "version_name" Set the delimiter in "version_delimiter" to "-"
+* Adjust the OTA configuration according to your build name on how should PixelDroidOTA parse the version
+  * Find a key in build.prop that represents the SlimSaber-bacon-5.0.2-20150426 and set it in the "version_name"
+  * Set the delimiter in "version_delimiter" to "-"
-Set the date format in "version_format" to "yyyyMMdd" Set the position in "version_position" to "3" (zero based) Find a key in build.prop that represents your device name and set it in the "device_name" ResurrectionOTA will search this device name in the OTA xml file
+  * Set the date format in "version_format" to "yyyyMMdd"
+  * Set the position in "version_position" to "5" (zero based)
+* Find a key in build.prop that represents your device name and set it in the "device_name"
+  * PixelDroid will search this device name in the OTA xml file

 Credits
 -------